 With the Tax Cuts and Job Act brought into action just last year, businesses and citizens everywhere are still trying to wrap their heads around how these comprehensive changes translate to their business.
 One of the most noticeable changes the Act has brought about is the lower corporate tax rate.
 However, it does not stop there.

 The changes made in the last year are more complex when we start looking at how pass through entities are affected.
-Pass through entities are those where the tax law structure reduces the effects of double taxation between a corporation and personal level.
+Pass through entities are those where the tax law structure reduces the effects of double taxation between the corporate and personal level.
 In order to equalize the benefits of the new reduced corporate tax rates, the new tax laws introduced a new section called Qualified Business Income Deduction.

-There’s a reason thousands of American’s are questioning whether or not they qualify for a Qualified Business Income Deduction.
+There’s a reason thousands of Americans are questioning whether or not they qualify for a Qualified Business Income Deduction.
 Here are some insights that hopefully will help:

 What exactly is Qualified Business Income (QBI) Deduction?